 For all you nail biters out there – do you have any clue how much bacteria from the tips of your fingers is getting in your mouth when you chomp down on your nails?
 How about all that bacteria hiding underneath your fingernails.
 Salmonella, anyone?
 E. coli?
 No matter how much you wash your hands, there still might be bacteria stuck deep underneath your nails.
 And that is exactly where your teeth and lips are reaching.
 Ew.
 Gross.
 And potentially very harmful!
 The buildup of bacteria in your mouth can lead to infection or gum disease.
 Better to work on breaking a bad habit than risk developing an infectious disease.
 Am I right?

 Shifting, misshapen, misaligned, worn down, weak.
 Not the adjectives we want to use when describing the state of our teeth.
 However, if you are a chronic nail biter, these characteristics could easily be used when assessing your smile.
 Proper dental occlusion is key in owning a beautiful smile.
-Stop by Sugar Fix Dental Loft to have Dr. Jessica T. Emery take a look at how your upper and lower teeth come together upon closing your mouth.
-She and her team will be able to tell right away if nail biting is interfering with your smile and offer solutions to get you back on track and away from a bad habit.
+Stop by Sugar Fix Dental Loft to have us take a look at how your upper and lower teeth come together upon closing your mouth.
+The team will be able to tell right away if nail biting is interfering with your smile and offer solutions to get you back on track and away from a bad habit.